 The Company considers all highly liquid securities with original maturities of three months or less from the date of purchase to be cash equivalents.
 Cash and cash equivalents are comprised of funds in money market accounts.
-In addition, the Company has recorded restricted cash of \$0.1 million as of March 31, 2019 and December 31, 2018.
+In addition, the Company has recorded restricted cash of \$0.1 million as of December 31, 2018.
 Restricted cash consists of a security deposit related to a lease obligation.
+The restricted cash balance was paid to the lessor in the second quarter of 2019 as part of the settlement of the Company's lease obligations (see Note 5).